cypherpunk-academy/2064/en/040_2064_Fortunato.md

 Nowhere.
 None at all.
 All employees have a 100% camouflage identity, even the boss.
-They don't exist, not at all, they're all over the place: CIA, NSA, government, even foreign intelligence, oil companies, Google, Apple has some ...
+They don't exist, not at all, they're all over the place: the CIA, NSA, government, even foreign intelligence, oil companies, Google, Apple has some ...
 And you want that?
 Let me guess what you want from them: You want to steal a combat robot satellite so you can control your own fleet.
 You can only get that there.
 Anywhere else it would be exposed.
 But the LBI has a few that nobody knows about.